thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 }
 {% endhighlight %}

 Whenever Angular's zone emits an `onTurnDone` event, it runs a task that performs change detection for the entire application.
-If you're interested in how change detection in Angular 2 works, watch out, we're going to publish another article on that soon.
+If you're interested in how change detection in Angular works, <s>watch out, we're going to publish another article on that soon</s> go ahead and read [this article](/angular/2016/02/22/angular-2-change-detection-explained.html).

 But wait, where does the `onTurnDone` event emitter come from?
 This is not part of the default `Zone` API, right?
 It turns out that Angular introduces its own zone called `NgZone`.

-## NgZone in Angular 2
+## NgZone in Angular

 `NgZone` is basically a forked zone that extends its API and adds some additional functionality to its execution context.
 One of the things it adds to the API is the following set of custom events we can subscribe to, as they are observable streams: